 Improving HR with Predictive Analytics

 Predictive analytics also creates new opportunities that are beneficial for all HR core processes.
 With the information collected, a business can devise statistical models that measure and anticipate probabilities, while predicting forthcoming behaviors and trends in many HR areas.
-Moreover, predictive analytics can leverage and realize optimal benefits from HR data by connecting the data source to a strategic business outcome.
+Additionally, predictive analytics can also leverage and realize optimal benefits from HR data by connecting the data source to a strategic business outcome.
 To give you a taste of how predictive analytics can influence and benefit HR decision making, here are some examples of the most relevant areas for predictive analytics in HR:

 We would like to thank Roger Wilkes for his participation in the videos and for sharing his perspective on predictive analytics with us.